andrewsingleton2/Active-Directory/README.md

 Tasks Performed:

-• Installed Windows Server 2019
+• Installed Windows Server 2019 and configured it as the domain controller.
+• Installed and Configured Active Directory, added myself as an Admin.
+• Installed and Configured RAS/NAT.

 ### (Downloads)
 ###### VirtualBox Download: https://www.virtualbox.org/wiki/Downloads